lorenzo-asquini/AI-TicTacToe/README.md

 ## Usage
-Open the .html file with you browser of choice and have fun playing against the AI
+Open [tic-tac-toe.html](tic-tac-toe.html) file with you browser of choice and have fun playing against the AI

 ## Project Status